meadsteve/meadsteve.github.io/_posts/2014-05-08-positivecriticism.markdown

 Is my defensiveness actually caused by a mistaken assumption in point 1 (and a little bit 3).
 This seems like a good place to start.

 #### Solutions
-So now whenever I receive some comments on a code review I try and follow this thought process:
+So now whenever I receive some comments on a code review I try to follow this thought process:

  * Is it a simple mistake in my code?
  If it is then I can fix it.